9 Facts Design Engineers Need to Know About Photo Etching

 3. Intricate and Complex Designs

 During the photo etching process, the machines spray a chemical etchant evenly onto the top and bottom of the sheet.
-The metal surface of the exposed sections is etched away in the same uniform manner like ocean waves on sand.
-This even acid “erosion” creates a smooth surface while etching all the holes, slots and other features at the same time while maintaining low tolerances.
+The metal surface of the exposed sections is etched away in the same uniform manner as ocean waves on sand.
+This even acid "erosion" creates a smooth surface while etching all the holes, slots, and other features at the same time while maintaining low tolerances.